adavault/cnhids/README.md

 # cnhids
-cnhids is a Host Intrusion Detection System for cardano node based on OSSEC:
+cnhids is a Host Intrusion Detection System for cardano node based on https://github.com/ossec/ossec-hids:

 - cnHids aims to provide an easy way to monitor and analyse OSSEC data by feeding into Prometheus and Grafana to make a simple SIEM.
 - Some customisation of OSSEC agents provide better monitoring for the GuildOps cnTools standard directory structure.